 - A small, password-protected repository for use by a small group of EVMS faculty and students

-Note: the repository must be small in size and restricted to on-campus use by a class or small group.
-It must not replace the need for a subscription to or the purchase of copyright works.
+- The repository must be small in size and restricted to on-campus use by a class or small group.
+It must not replace the need for a subscription to or the purchase of copyrighted works.

 What the license does not cover

 - The reproduction of all or substantially all of a work

 - The right to use, manipulate or change a copyrighted work so that it does not substantially resemble the original

 - The right to use a work for advertising or promotion